sxwik/newrex-fusion/README.md

 <br>

-> **Newrex Fusion** is an advanced AI assistant currently in beta, designed to deliver fast, intelligent, and human-like responses through a premium chat experience.
+> Newrex Fusion is an advanced AI assistant currently in beta, designed to deliver fast, intelligent, and human-like responses through a premium chat experience.

 </div>

 ---

 # About Newrex Fusion

 Newrex Fusion is a next-generation AI chat platform built with a premium dark interface and designed for speed, simplicity, and intelligence.

-Unlike traditional bots, Newrex Fusion is **trained to communicate naturally**, provide concise answers when needed, generate code, tell stories, solve problems, and adapt to different conversation styles.
+Unlike traditional bots, Newrex Fusion is trained to communicate naturally, provide concise answers when needed, generate code, tell stories, solve problems, and adapt to different conversation styles.

-It is currently in **Beta**, with many future upgrades planned including:
+It is currently in Beta, with many future upgrades planned including:

 - Multi-model intelligence fusion
 - Consensus-based answering